Stormy Daniels Posts Cryptic Warning On Twitter Amidst News Of Chaos In Trump White House

-Stormy Daniels tweeted a mysterious warning on September 5 which warned that we are currently only experiencing the calm before the storm amidst news of turmoil in the Trump White House.
+Stormy Daniels tweeted a mysterious warning on September 5 which warned that Americans are currently only experiencing the calm before the storm amidst news of turmoil in the Trump White House.

-“Hope some of you have enjoyed this momentary calm before the storm (pun totally f****ing intended)” she wrote.
+“Hope some of you have enjoyed this momentary calm before the storm (pun totally f****ing intended),” she wrote.
 The former adult film actress did not give further details on what she meant.
 But many of her fans seem to think that it could spell trouble for the Trump administration.

 “I’m pretty sure I speak for everyone sane when I say that I’ve not felt calm since November 9th, 2016,” one fan wrote in response to her tweet.